QuakedK/Oneclick/Unsupported Features.md

 Oneclick disables services and drivers that may mess with VPN connection, Vpn's/Apps like Exitlag and Cloudflare Warp are affected.

-VPN connection **might** get restored by running the [Wifi Fixer](https://github.com/QuakedK/Downloads/blob/main/Wifi%20Fixer%20V3.0.bat) as it restore WiFi, and related driver, services, etc.
+VPN connection **might** get restored by running the [Wi-Fi Fixer](https://github.com/QuakedK/Oneclick/blob/main/Downloads/Revert/Wifi%20Fixer%20V3.5.bat) as it restore WiFi, and related driver, services, etc.
 ___

 # (Nvidia)